bluepadjap/alx-system_engineering-devops/0x00-shell_basics/README.md

-3	3-listfiles			Display current directory in long format 4	4-listmorefiles			Display all files and hidden files 5 	5-listfilesdigitonly		Display current directory with numerically
+3	3-listfiles			Display current directory in long format 4	4-listmorefiles			Display all files and hidden files 5 	5-listfilesdigitonly		Display current directory with numerically 6	6-firstdirectory		Create a directory in tmp folder